NACLab/ngc-learn/docs/museum/hierarchical_sc.md

 to the following differential equation for each layer $ℓ$:

+# so far

-where we see that we aim to learn a 2-layer generative system that specifically imposes a prior distribution `g(r)` over the latent feature detectors (via the constraint function $\ \Omega\big(\mathbf{z}(t)\big)$) that we hope to extract in node `z`.
+where we see that we aim to learn a 3-layer generative system that specifically imposes a prior distribution `g(r)` over the latent feature detectors (via the constraint function $\ \Omega\big(\mathbf{z}(t)\big)$) that we hope to extract in node `z`.
 Note that this two-layer model (or single latent-variable layer